 We anchored for a bit a little further down the coast of Formentera next to the mega yacht, Palladium.
 The Russian oligarch Mikhail Prokhorov can apparently be found quite often around Ibiza and Formentera every summer and we watch his fleet of jet skis practice impressive acrobatics out on the water.

-There’s also a smattering of deserted beaches in hidden little coves that we can use the stand up paddle boards we’ve brought along to get to since the boats are regulated to anchor a certain distance offshore in order to protect the beaches.
-We’ve also got snorkel equipment, which comes with every Boatsetter charter in Ibiza.
+There’s also a smattering of deserted beaches in hidden little coves that we can use the stand up paddle boards we’ve brought along to get to, since the boats are regulated to anchor a certain distance offshore in order to protect the beaches.
+We’ve also got snorkel equipment, which comes with every Boatsetter Ibiza boat hire.

 Close to Spanish lunch time, we pull up anchor and make our way to the village of Es Pujols.
-There’s a free skiff service that takes yacht passengers like us from the yacht to shore and Captain José calls for it to come pick us up.
-We go ashore for lunch at Formentera’s best restaurant: Chezz Gerdi.
+There’s a free skiff service that takes yacht passengers like us from the yacht to shore, and Captain José calls for it to come pick us up.
+We go ashore for lunch at one of the best restaurants in Formentera: Chezz Gerdi.

 Formentera practically has more Italians than Spaniards come summertime since the island is a favorite holiday spot for them.
 Chezz Gerdi pays homage to that with a fusion of the best ingredients from Italy, Spain and Formentera.
 As tempting as the king crab bar is, we always like to try the local dishes.
 Our waiter suggests the grilled Formentera octopus to start, followed by a squash ravioli with pear, herbs from the island and sage butter.
 Everything is light and flavorful, and perfect for such a hot day.

 We lingered for a while quenching our thirst with gin fizz rosé cocktails while taking in the scene.
 A steady stream of visitors wander down along the beach boardwalk that connects Chezz Gerdi with the village of Es Pujols.